osohq/oso/docs/content/any/getting-started/enforcement/enforcer.md

 # Construct an `Enforcer` instance

 To make use of the new Oso enforcement APIs, you'll need an Enforcer instance.
-The enforcer is a link between your policy and your app, and should be accessible throughout our app.
+The enforcer is a link between your policy and your application code, and should be accessible throughout your app.

 ```python
 from oso import Enforcer, Policy